nusmodifications/nusmods/api/README.md

     implemented here.

 The scrapers should store their data in a data folder.
-Once a scraper has been run, the directory structure should be as such:
+Once a scraper has been run, this is what the `/api` directory should look like:

 ```
+├── data      - Folder containing all scraped data
+│   └── nus   - NUS data in static JSON files
 ├── scrapers  - Folder containing all data scrapers
 │   └── nus   - NUS scrapers
 └── servers   - Folder containing all API servers